AamuApp/aamu-blog/content/posts/introduction-to-aamu-app/index.md

 So, those features I promised:

-*   Tasks: Keep track of what needs doing with a kanban board, a list, a calendar or a timeline.
+*   Tasks: Keep track of what needs doing with a kanban board, a list or a calendar.
 There exists an appropriate view for every occasion.

 *   Work Together, Live: Edit documents as a team without the “which version is this?” confusion.
 It even has Penpot 2.x built in—a free design tool—so you don’t need something like Figma.